Governance & Reliability

 The content moderation case study is not an edge case.
 It is a preview.
 As AI enters healthcare at scale, financial systems, legal decision-making, and the infrastructure of democratic governance, the same dynamics will play out in higher-stakes contexts with less tolerance for the failures already documented.

+The answers will not come from the organisations with the biggest models or the loudest press releases.
 They will come from the ones who took trustworthiness seriously before it was required.
 Who solved the incentive problem, not just the architecture problem.
-Who built organisations worthy of the systems they were building — and built systems worthy of the decisions they were being handed.
+Who built organisations worthy of the systems they were building, and built systems worthy of the decisions they were being handed.

 Appendix A: Operationalising the Standard